-REMBER THAT REGISTERIES IN VICTORIA MUST CONFORM TO GOVERNMENT LAW, AND THAT BREACHES OF THE LAW ON THE PART OF YOUR ORGANISATION COULD RESULT IN VERY HEAVY FINES
+REMEMBER THAT REGISTERIES IN VICTORIA MUST CONFORM TO GOVERNMENT LAW, AND THAT BREACHES OF THE LAW ON THE PART OF YOUR ORGANISATION COULD RESULT IN VERY HEAVY FINES

-It is now an offence to advertise the sale of a cat/kitten unless the microchip identification number of the animal is included in the advertisement or notice.
-Kittens to be advertised on the FCCV Inc. website MUST be microchipped and the number supplied with the request to advertise.
+It is now an offence to advertise the sale of a cat/kitten unless the microchip identification number of the animal and your Pet Exchange Registry (PER) Source Number is included in the advertisement or notice.
+Kittens to be advertised on the FCCV Inc. website MUST be microchipped, and the microchip numbers and PER Source Number supplied with the request to advertise.

-Microchip numbers must also be supplied when members advertise kittens for sale on their own website.
+Microchip numbers and PER Source number must also be supplied when members advertise kittens for sale on their own website, Social Media pages or any form of advertising including any suggestive advertising of available cats/kittens.